Reborn Superstar!

 Reborn Superstar! (来世は偉人, Raise wa Ijin!) is the second studio album by Japanese metalcore band Hanabie, released on July 26, 2023 by Epic Records Japan, a subsidiary of Sony Music Japan.
 The album received international recognition for its unique take on metalcore, being covered in various media outlets across the US and Europe, exposure which resulted in various musical festival appearances by the band on their first EU and US tours.
 Commercially, it received moderate success, shipping 1,956 units within the first week of release and ranking 24th on Billboard Japan's weekly album charts.
-The cover art was made by digital illustrator Ponko.
+The cover art is by digital illustrator Ponko.

 Background

 In July 2023, Hanabie performed at the Japanese music festival Satanic Carnival.
 During the performance the band announced that they had signed with Sony Music Japan followed by an announcement of a new album.
-The name of the album and the release date were revealed via a video skit uploaded on the band's official YouTube.
+The name of the album and the release date were revealed via a video skit uploaded on the band's official YouTube channel.
 Four of the ten songs in the album were released prior to the album as digital singles.
-"Neet Game" was released in August 2022, "Pardon Me I Have to Go Now" was released in January 2023, followed by "Run Away" and "Be the Gal (early summer version)" in June and July, respectively.
+"Neet Game" was released in August 2022, and "Pardon Me I Have to Go Now" was released in January 2023.
+These were followed by "Run Away" and "Be the Gal (Early Summer Version)" in June and July, respectively.
 All the songs were written before the departure of the band's former drummer Sae in April 2023.

 Writing and composition

-Much of Reborn Superstar! was written by Yukina and Matsuri, who composed the music as well as wrote the lyrics, except "Blast Off," which was solely composed by Matsuri, and "Me, the Ultimate Invader of the Universe," which was written by bassist Hettsu along with Matsuri.
-Multiple of the songs on the album were written around the theme of 'Space', marking the first time the band wrote an album around a particular concept.
-In an interview to Rolling Stones Japan the band admitted that they were aiming for a sparkly sound and used synths to this effect.
-The decision to have a 'space' theme was later taken during the writing process as it suited the synth-heavy sound they already had in some of the songs.
-In another interview, Matsuri stated that the songs in their earlier albums were written when the members were still in high school and consequently were rather hard-edged, and in Reborn Superstar! they were aiming for a different sound instead of strictly adhering to the metalcore genre.
-According to Yukina, they wanted to make something which "even the people who do not like metal song would be interested in".
-While composing the songs Matsuri designed sections where the bass guitar could be highlighted because, according to her own admission, there was not enough opportunities for Hettsu to express herself in their previous album.
+Much of Reborn Superstar! was written by singer Yukina and guitarist/singer Matsuri, except "Blast Off," which was solely composed by Matsuri, and "Me, the Ultimate Invader of the Universe," which was written by Matsuri and bassist Hettsu.
+Several songs on the album feature lyrics about outer space.
+In an interview with Rolling Stone Japan the band admitted that they were aiming for a "sparkly" sound and used synths to this effect, this influencing the space-related lyrics.
+In another interview, Matsuri stated that the songs on their earlier albums were written when the band members were still in high school and consequently were rather hard-edged, and in Reborn Superstar! they were aiming for a different sound, instead of strictly adhering to the metalcore genre.
+According to Yukina, they wanted to make something which "even the people who do not like metal song would be interested in."
+While composing the songs Matsuri designed sections where the bass guitar could be highlighted because, according to her own admission, there were not enough opportunities for Hettsu to express herself in their previous album.